notch8/bamboo/README.md

 Example:

 ~~~~
-$ docker build --build-arg CONTAINER_UID=2000 --build-arg CONTAINER_GID=2000 -t blacklabelops/confluence .
+$ docker build --build-arg CONTAINER_UID=2000 --build-arg CONTAINER_GID=2000 -t blacklabelops/bamboo .
 ~~~~

 > The container will write and read files with UID 2000 and GID 2000.

 # Container Language Settings

 You can specify the images language and country code.
-This can help you when Confluence does not display the characters of your language correcty.
+This can help you when Bamboo does not display the characters of your language correcty.

 The following build arguments can be used: